nasim-hossain/fem_1d_heat_conduction/README.md

 ---

 ## **Results**
-After plotting the FEM solution against exact solution, it is observed that result of 3 quadratic elements almost exactly matches with the exact solution.
-But for linear element, it takes 5 elements to get a good match with the exact result.
-It is clear from the result data that our FEM code is fully cable of solving 1D linear heat conduction for variable number of elements and linear and/or quadratic shape function.
+After plotting the FEM solution against the exact solution, it is observed that the result with three quadratic elements almost exactly matches the exact solution.
+However, for linear elements, it takes five elements to achieve a good match with the exact result.
+The result data clearly demonstrate that our FEM code is fully capable of solving 1D linear heat conduction for a variable number of elements using either linear or quadratic shape functions.

 ### **Result Plot**